Will AI Replace Office Managers? Why the Glue That Holds Offices Together Is Hard to Automate

 Evolving the Role

 Embrace facilities technology.
 Smart building systems, IoT sensors, and space utilization analytics are creating a new category of tech-savvy office management.
 Learning to manage these systems makes you more valuable, not more replaceable.
+The office manager who can speak fluently about utilization data and workplace strategy is operating at a different level than one who cannot.

 Position yourself as a workplace experience designer.
 The hybrid work revolution has made workplace experience a strategic priority for many companies.
 Office managers who can design spaces and programs that make people want to come to the office are solving one of the most important challenges organizations face today.

 Leverage AI as your assistant.
 Use AI tools to handle the routine so you can focus on the high-value human work: building culture, solving problems, and keeping the organization running smoothly.
+The office managers who resist AI tools are at a disadvantage compared to those who use them to amplify their impact.

 For detailed task-by-task automation data, visit our Office Managers occupation page.